 On their website you’ll find every type of package you can think of, from brunch transfers to brewery tours, or simply give Jay a call to see how a helicopter can fit around your weekend in the Hunter.

 If the roar of a helicopter isn’t quite your thing, or you’re after a more tranquil form of waking up, a sunrise hot air balloon ride above the valley is definitely the option for you.
 As the crisp valley air slices through your clothes, and the warmth of the sun finally breaks the horizon, imagine slowly rising above the fog line and seeing half a dozen other balloons resting on the cloud around you.
 After soaring to over 2000 ft. in a silent suspension above the valley, you’ll come back to solid ground before enjoying a champagne breakfast at Peterson House.
 Packages start from $270 AUD per person.

 Festivals & Gigs

 This one seems pretty self explanatory, but yes, even the Hunter Valley has its own food and wine festival.
 Running through May & June, the festival showcases the best in winemaking masterclasses, gourmet dining experiences and hands-on cooking classes complemented with cosy evenings by the fire.
-During this time you'll find a plethora of accommodation deals and promotions, and for first timers, the official guide on the Hunter's tourism website will show you the ropes.
+During this time you’ll find a plethora of accommodation deals and promotions.

 We’d be surprised if there wasn’t a Bruce Springsteen of Fleetwood Mac concert going down on the weekend you’re looking to head up to the Hunter.
 It seems to be an all too often recurring theme, so keep your eyes peeled for some big names performing up there if you’re keen to plan your trip around it.
 Bear in mind that this often means impromptu weekends are costly and hard to lock down, as these concerts drink the valley dry of accommodation, as well as wine.